Friden Flexowriter: Origins and early history

-World War II

-Around the time of World War II, CCC developed a proportional spacing model of the Flexowriter known as The Presidential (or sometimes the President).
-The model name was derived from the fact that these units were used to generate the White House letters informing families of the deaths of service personnel in the war.
-CCC also manufactured other complex mechanical devices for the war effort, including M1 carbines.

-In 1944, the pioneering Harvard Mark I computer was constructed, using an Electromatic for output.

 Postwar

-In 1950, Edwin O. Blodgett filed a patent application on behalf of Commercial Controls Corporation for a "tape controlled typewriter."
+In 1950, Edwin O. Blodgett filed a patent application on behalf of Commercial Controls Corporation for a "tape controlled typewriter".
 This machine used a six-level punched paper tape, and was the basis for the machines CCC and Friden built over the next 15 years.
-This improved machine was contemporaneous with the first generation of commercial computers.
-Applications for Flexowriters exploded in the 1950s, covering territory in commercial printing, machine tools, computers, and many forms of office automation.
-This versatility was helped by Friden's willingness to engineer and build many different configurations.
-In the late 1950s, CCC was purchased by Friden, a maker of electromechanical calculators, and it was under their name that the machines achieved their greatest diversity and success; applications are further detailed below.

-Two tape stations allowed implementation of what was then called the form letter, the combination of standard text (one tape) with varying name and address information (the other tape).

 End of product line

-Edwin Blodgett, Chief Engineer of Friden R&D, was replaced in 1964 while ill.
-It is unclear what effect this had on development, especially as Blodgett was apparently biased against electronics, favoring electromechanical solutions to design problems.

-Friden was acquired by the Singer Corporation in 1965.
-Singer had little or no understanding of the computer industry, and there was a clash of corporate culture with Friden employees.

 There was a major redesign of the Flexowriter in the mid 1960s.
 The Model 2201 Programatic, introduced in 1965, had a sleek modern styling and 13 programmable function keys.
 This was the first major change in appearance of Flexowriters in nearly forty years.
 Programming was done using a 320-contact plugboard, and all of the logic was implemented using relays.
 The case, although modern looking, was entirely metal, giving the machine a shipping weight of 132 pounds (60 kg).
 The selling price was £2900 (British pounds).

 Although primarily sold as a stand-alone word processor (a term not yet in use at the time), Friden also sold it with a communications option allowing it to be used as a computer terminal.
 Members of the 2200 family operated at 135 words per minute (11.3 characters per second).
 The family also included the 2210 and 2211, on which the function keys were replaced with a numeric keypad, and the 2261, using ASCII instead of the proprietary eight-bit code used by other members of the 2200 family.